lutsen/lagan/README.md

 #### routes (directory) ####

 Contains the different route files.
 Each route file is automatically loaded, and contains the routes for your project.
 Routes are built with [Slim](http://www.slimframework.com/).
 Data is retrieved using Lagan models, or by using [RedBean](http://redbeanphp.com/) directly.
 You can add your own route files here, or add them to an existing route file.
+This directory also contains *functions.php* which contains some route helper functions used in multiple route files.

 #### templates (directory) ####